tyc/successfulunittest/manuscript/Let_Get_Testing.md

 	bool_t get_pwm_if(pwm_if_channel_t channel, pwm_if_signal_t *signal);

-I am adopted the coding standard of using the format of `<action>_<module>_<layer>()` for the function names.
+I have adopted the format of `<action>_<module>_<layer>()` for the function names.
 So looking at the function name, it is immediately obvious what its purpose.
 More context is provided by which layer the module is residing.

 So for the function `get_pwm_if()`, you know that it get some data or information about a particular PWM channel and it is in the interface layer, this layer is also known as the hardware abstraction layer.
 Application code would interact with the hardware via this functions.
 If PWM signal at 50Hz at 75% duty cycle is needed, it would call `set_pwm_if()`.
 If the software is exiting sleep mode, it would call `init_pwm_if()`.

 The design focus of the functions is to have a good set of functions to affect the driver's characteristics.
 Here a good set also means not to provide too much functionality.
 The higher level of functionality, the more complex it is, and the higher risk level.
+The dependency between the functions should also be kept to a minimum.
+This design rule would also reduce the complexity of the unit tests.

 ## Test Case Design for `init_pwm_if()`

 To develop a test case, a good understanding of the environment which the software module is going to be used in is crucial.
 Without this understanding, the inputs will be pure nonsense to the testing.

-Taking the function `init_pwm_if()`, it returns a bool_t of TRUE if it was initialised successfully.
+Taking the function `init_pwm_if()`, it returns a `bool_t` of TRUE if it was initialised successfully.
 The truth table for its operation is

 | input1             | output     |
 | `pwm_if_channel_t` | `bool_t`   |